-You can’t anticipate the level of destruction that seismic activity, fire or severe weather can bring.
-But creating a plan to minimize damage to your property and keep your family safe in the wake of a disaster is your best course of action before an emergency actually occurs.
+Of course, nobody wants to think that anything bad will ever happen to them or their homes.
+However, the reality is, sometimes bad things happen.
+With so many fires occurring recently in California, there’s no better time to be prepared.
+You can’t anticipate the level of destruction that seismic activity, fire, or severe weather can bring.
+Yet, creating a plan to minimize damage to your property and keep your family safe in the wake of a disaster is your best course of action before an emergency actually occurs.

 Know Your Area’s Risks

 In Southern California, earthquakes are often our top natural disaster concern.
 They can destroy foundations, collapse structures, and compromise the overall integrity of your home.
-Knowing where you home lies in relation to active fault lines is a great starting point to assessing your risks.
+Knowing where your home lies in relation to active fault lines is a great starting point to assessing your risks.